-- A. Eligible Employees.
-Those employees of DNR assigned to wildfire or all-hazard incidents, under NWCG standards, are eligible for administrative leave for purposes of R&R after completing standard tours of duty defined below.
-R&R is normally completed at home unless the employee is asked to extend and complete R&R on the road while still assigned to the incident. - B. 14-21 Day Assignments.
-Supervisors may grant full time and seasonal employees up to three days of administrative leave to meet state and interagency rest requirements after incident assignments of 14-21 days in duration, exclusive of travel, before returning to service.
-Administrative leave approved for seasonal employees without benefits will be recorded in payroll as DOE Code 62 (Miscellaneous Earnings) on the Special Pay Screen solely for the purpose of fulfilling the provisions of the policy. - C. 28 Day Assignments.
-Supervisors may grant full time and seasonal employees up to four days of administrative leave to meet state and interagency rest requirements after extended incident assignments of two consecutive 14 day tours, exclusive of travel, before returning to service.
-Administrative leave approved for seasonal employees without benefits will be recorded in payroll as DOE Code 62 (Miscellaneous Earnings) on the Special Pay Screen solely for the purpose of fulfilling the provisions of the policy. - D. Rest On the Fire.
-Circumstances requiring R&R on the incident (away from home base) will be charged to the incident.
+A. Eligible employees- those employees of DNR assigned to wildfire or allhazard incidents, under NWCG standards, are eligible for administrative leave for purposes of R&R after completing standard tours of duty defined below.
+R&R is normally completed at home unless the employee is asked to extend and complete $\mathsf{R}\&\mathsf{R}$ on the road while still assigned to the incident.

+- B. 14-21 day assignments- supervisors may grant full time and seasonal employees up to three days of administrative leave to meet state and interagency rest requirements after incident assignments of 14-21 days in duration, exclusive of travel, before returning to service, Administrative leave approved for seasonal employees without benefits will be recorded in payroll as DOE Code 62 (Miscellaneous Earnings) on the Special Pay Screen solely for the purpose of fulfilling the provisions of the policy. - C. 28 day assignments- supervisors may grant full time and seasonal employees up to four days of administrative leave to meet state and interagency rest requirements after extended incident assignments of two consecutive 14 day tours, exclusive of travel, before returning to service.
+Administrative leave approved for seasonal employees without benefits will be recorded in payroll as DOECode 62 (Miscellaneous Earnings) on the Special Pay Screen solely for the purpose of fulfilling the provisions of the policy. - D. Rest on the fire- circumstances requiring R&R on the incident (away from home base) will be charged to the incident.
 R&R time will be recorded as base hours if occurring on the employee's scheduled workdays.
-This is commonly known as R&R in place. - E. Normal Days Off.
-R&R periods falling on an employee's normal days off are not eligible for administrative leave and will count towards the required R&R period if taken at the employee's home base. - F. Charges for Administrative Leave.
-Administrative leave granted under provisions of this policy will be a direct charge (as per National Wildfire Coordinating Group: first two days in the 14-21-day scenario or first four days in the 28-day scenario) to the incident or incidents on which the work was performed.
-Additional administrative days granted will be charged to local budget codes. - G. Charges for Catastrophic or Special Circumstance Events.
-Any impact to a DNR employee or group of employees due to catastrophic or special circumstances, such as a traumatic injury or a fatality during an incident response, may warrant administrative leave.
-Leave must be pre-approved by the Division Director or designee and charged to the appropriate local charge code.
+This is commonly known as R&R in place. - E. Normal days off- R&R periods falling on an employee's normal days off are not eligible for administrative leave and will count towards the required R&R period if taken at the employee's home base. - F. Charges for administrative leave- administrative leave granted under provisions of this policy will be a direct charge (as per National Wildfire Coordinating Group: first two days in the 14-21-day scenario or first four days in the 28-day scenario) to the incident or incidents on which the work was performed.
+Additional administrative days granted will be charged to local budget codes. - G. Charges for catastrophic or special circumstance events- any impact to a DNR employee or group of employees due to catastrophic or special circumstances, such as a traumatic injury or a fatality during an incident response, may warrant administrative leave.
+Leave must be pre-approved by the division director or designee and charged to the appropriate local charge code.

 VI.
-POLICY/PURPOSE STATEMENT - EMERGENCY OVERTIME COMPENSATION
+POLICY PURPOSE STATEMENT- EMERGENCY OVERTIME COMPENSATION

-To establish guidelines for compensation of employees of the State of Utah involved in wildland fire activities or an all-hazard response while in the service of the state or its cooperators beyond normal work hours and on scheduled days off.
+To establish guidelines for compensation of employees of the state of Utah involved in wildland fire activities or an all-hazard response while in the service of the state or its cooperators beyond normal work hours and on scheduled days off.

 VII.
-POLICY IMPLEMENTATION - EMERGENCY OVERTIME COMPENSATION
+POLICY IMPLEMENTATION- EMERGENCY OVERTIME COMPENSATION

-Emergency overtime pay accrued on wildland fire or all-hazard assignments will be calculated at a rate of time and one-half for: all hours in excess of a regularly scheduled workday; hours in excess of 40 during a work week; and, all hours worked on regularly scheduled days off.
+Emergency overtime pay accrued on wildland fire or all-hazard assignments will be calculated at a rate of time and one-half for: all hours in excess of a regularly scheduled workday; hours in excess of 40 during a work week; and all hours worked on regularly scheduled days off.
 Employees that adhere to schedules other than a 40-hour work week will follow agency specific guidelines and FLSA direction for overtime compensation.

 VIII.
-POLICY/PURPOSE STATEMENT - HOLIDAY DIFFERENTIAL PAY
+POLICY PURPOSE STATEMENT- HOLIDAY DIFFERENTIAL PAY